Cheapest car insurance in Ohio for a bad driving record

 Cheapest car insurance in Ohio with multiple tickets

-This table shows Ohio drivers how much multiple tickets increase premiums.
+This table shows drivers in Ohio how much having multiple tickets can raise their insurance premiums.

 CompanyAverage annual premium for clean recordAnnual premium with a speeding ticket